gilcu3/hullcaster/README.md

 - [x] Add panel for unplayed episodes across podcasts
 - [x] Fix bug in two-column state, going to/from queue from/to episode/unplayed panel does not work
 - [x] Unplayed items not sorted correctly
-- [ ] Errors appear sporadically synchronizing podcasts with gpodder
+- [x] Errors appear sporadically synchronizing podcasts with gpodder
 - [x] Unplayed items not updated after sync
 - [x] `~` folder created when creating logs
+- [x] Show in the UI when an episode is currently downloaded
+- [ ] Add tests for the new UI
+- [ ] Add config parameter `confirm_on_exit`.

 ## Installing hullcaster